danielcorreaeng/jarvis/README.md

 # Jarvis

-A Personal Assistant for Linux and Windows in developed
+A Personal Assistant for Linux and Windows in developed.
+The objective is store automation codes in the database and execute them with associated tags.

 ## Authors